 Two large doors and vestibules that pin back nicely

 Waterproof and wind resistant with four storm guylines attached

 Three convenient and spacious pockets

 Main door zippers function easily with one hand

 Attention to detail and quality materials all around

 Expensive, but worth the cost in our opinion

 Thinner floor materials (20d) reduce long-term durability (read durability section)

 Rainfly zippers sometimes snag on storm flaps

 The Big Agnes Copper Spur HV UL2 is one of our all-time favorite backpacking tents and we recommend it to friends and family all the time.
 We love getting the comfort, convenience, and weather protection of a freestanding, double-wall tent in such a lightweight package.
 If you’re a backpacker looking for balance between camp comfort and trail weight, the Big Agnes Copper Spur HV UL2 is an excellent choice.
-If you’re willing to carry a bit more weight for increased interior space, we also really like the Copper Spur HV UL3, which still weighs less than most two-person tents.
+If you’re willing to carry a bit more weight for increased interior space, we also love the Copper Spur HV UL3, which still weighs less than most two-person tents.